I am interested in work-study...how do I get it?

 Once a campus job is secured, you must notify the Financial Aid Office to obtain a Work-Study Authorization Form.

-The Work-Study Authorization Form must be signed by you and your supervisor then returned to the Financial Aid Office within two weeks to finalize your award.
+The Work-Study Authorization Form must be signed by you and your supervisor then returned to the Financial Aid Office within two weeks to finalize your offer.

-You will then work with your supervisor to get set up with Human Resources (HR) on I-Time.
+You will then work with your supervisor to get set up on I-Time.
 I-Time is the campus payroll system.

-I was awarded work-study, when and how do I get that money?
+I was offered work-study, when and how do I get that money?

-The amount on your award letter is the total of work-study funds you are eligible to earn.
+The amount on your financial aid offer is the total amount of work-study funds you are eligible to earn.

 You will be paid bi-weekly through the campus payroll system.